Coin-Sack/Coin_Sack_Telegram_Bot/replies/start.md

-Automatic Coin Sack updates have been enabled for this chat!
+*Automatic Coin Sack updates have been enabled for this chat!*

-Use the command /stop-updates to stop automatic updates.
+_Use the command /stop to stop automatic updates._